pixelbart/pixelbart/README.md

 Hey there!
-I'm Kevin, a remote web developer at JurCase GmbH, specializing in PHP, JavaScript, WordPress, and Codeigniter.
+I'm Kevin, a remote web developer at JurCase GmbH, specializing in PHP, JavaScript, WordPress, a bit of WooCommerce, and Codeigniter.
 I also freelance as Pixelbart, where I focus on WordPress maintenance.
-I'm passionate about gaming, happily married since 2015, and have a keen interest in Germanic Religious Studies.
+Not only that, but I'm passionate about gaming, happily married since 2015, and have a keen interest in Germanic Religious Studies.
+You can contact me, but with caution, from Otto, my little son (a dog).
 Cheers!

 <picture>
   <source